Using video ads to attract new players

 Examples and campaign scenarios (generic)

-Checklist: Launch and optimisation quick-reference
+Checklist: Launch and optimization quick-reference

 • Define objective and compliant messaging